Notre-Dame de Paris: 15th–18th century

 Since 1449, the Parisian goldsmith guild had made regular donations to the cathedral chapter.
-In 1630, it was decided that the guild would donate a large altarpiece every year on the first of May.
+In 1630, the guild began donating a large altarpiece every year on 1 May.
 These works came to be known as the grands mays.
 The subject matter was restricted to episodes from the Acts of the Apostles.
 The prestigious commission was awarded to the most prominent painters and, after 1648, members of the Académie Royale.

 Seventy-six paintings had been donated by 1708, when the custom was discontinued for financial reasons.
 Those works were confiscated in 1793 and the majority were subsequently dispersed among regional museums in France.
 Those that remained in the cathedral were removed or relocated within the building by the 19th-century restorers.

-Thirteen of the grands mays remain in Nôtre Dame.
-These paintings suffered water damage during the fire of 2019 and were removed for conservation.
+Thirteen of the grands mays hang in Notre-Dame; these paintings suffered water damage during the fire of 2019 and were removed for conservation.

-An altarpiece depicting the Visitation, painted by Jean Jouvenet in 1707, was also located in the cathedral.
+An altarpiece depicting The Visitation, painted by Jean Jouvenet in 1707, was also in the cathedral.

 The canon Antoine de La Porte commissioned for Louis XIV six paintings depicting the life of the Virgin Mary for the choir.
 At this same time, Charles de La Fosse painted his Adoration of the Magi, now in the Louvre.
 Louis Antoine de Noailles, archbishop of Paris, extensively modified the roof of Notre-Dame in 1726, renovating its framing and removing the gargoyles with lead gutters.
 Noailles also strengthened the buttresses, galleries, terraces, and vaults.
 In 1756, the cathedral's canons decided that its interior was too dark.
 The medieval stained glass windows, except the rosettes, were removed and replaced with plain, white glass panes.
 Lastly, Jacques-Germain Soufflot was tasked with the modification of the portals at the front of the cathedral to allow processions to enter more easily.